 A Trello or Notion board.

-3. Use micro-tasks to re-enter projects
+3. Use much smaller tasks to re-enter your projects

 -